 How to Use Facial Expressions to Communicate in Health and Social Care

-Effective communication is vital in health and social care.
+Effective communication is really important in health and social care.
 One important but sometimes overlooked aspect is non-verbal communication.
-Facial expressions play a crucial role in this.
+Facial expressions play an important role in this.

 This guide will provide a detailed overview of how to use facial expressions to enhance communication with patients, clients, and colleagues.